firefly-iii/docs/docs/docs/other-data-importers/install/configure.md

 You need to know the IP address or website address of your own Firefly III instances.
 In many cases this is simply `http://localhost`, but if you're a fancy user it might be something like `https://finances.example.com` or something similar.

+## Spectre / Salt Edge data

+To get Spectre API data you must register an account and apply for access.
+This limits you to about ten banks (more than enough for most home users).

+The Spectre API is a paid product by Salt Edge.
+It's used by many financial tools, fintechs and others in the financial space.
+They are kind enough to offer trials to users of Firefly III, but these are limited in time and scope.
+Salt Edge is a business-to-business organisation, which is reflected in their pricing: the cost of their API starts at about 500$ per month.

 ## YNAB data

 To obtain a Personal Access Token, [sign in to your account](https://app.youneedabudget.com/settings), go to "Account Settings", scroll down and navigate to "Developer Settings" section.